Do You Need a Foreign Language for College? Your Guide

 Universities understand that students are restricted to the languages available at their high schools.
 There are specific reasons for choosing some languages over others, depending on the universities and career paths you intend to pursue.
 Here are six languages we recommend high school students pick up before college.

 For example, Business Chinese is a popular Harvard course available only to students with an advanced grasp of the language.
-Moreover, Forbes recently highlighted that international companies looking to tap into the Chinese market require a strong understanding of the country’s language, culture, and politics.
+Moreover, Forbes recently highlighted those international companies looking to tap into the Chinese market now require a strong understanding of the country’s language, culture, and politics.

 If you’re interested in business or other careers requiring global understanding and effective communication skills and knowledge, Mandarin may be a great choice for you.

-With approximately 480 million native speakers worldwide, Spanish has the second largest population of native speakers globally.
+With 460 million native speakers, Spanish has the second largest population of native speakers globally.
 After Mexico, most native speakers live in the United States.
 These figures make Spanish an attractive option for high school students.

 Business-minded students, especially those with interests in media and entertainment, could find value in learning Spanish before college.
-UCLA, for example, reminds its students that LA is an important center for cultural production in the Portuguese & Spanish languages.
+UCLA, for example, reminds its students that “Los Angeles is an important center for cultural production in the Spanish and Portuguese languages.”

 Forbes highlighted how brands could serve the growing Spanish-speaking population in the US.
 The best strategy: learn the language.
 Students interested in media, entertainment, or business would benefit from learning Spanish.